All photos by Christian Berg

 Select stationery stores across Vietnam carry notebooks, sketchbooks and calendars made from dó paper.
 The thick fabric-like paper is uniquely Vietnamese, and made by just a few villages in the North.
 The dó trees are grown and harvested by small communities who continue to use traditional processes of soaking, pounding and filtering pulp, colouring the fibres with natural dyes, and drying sheets of paper in the sun.

-Where to find it: The Zó Paper tour brings you to a traditional Dó paper village in Hòa Bình district where you'll get a chance to make your own paper from scratch.
+Where to find it: The Zó Paper tour brings you to a traditional Dó paper village in Hòa Bình province where you'll get a chance to make your own paper from scratch.
 You can buy Dó paper calendars and notebooks at Collective Memory in the Old Quarter.

 Vietnamese lacquer first gathered international recognition in the 1930s when a group of innovative students from Ha Noi University blended this Vietnamese handicraft with principles of French fine art, to create extraordinary pieces requiring hundreds of days of work.
 Since then, Vietnamese lacquer has become an artistic treasure, and enjoys a reputation for class and elegance.